whitnotmax/MIST4610-Project1-Group6/README.md

 ## Queries:

-1. This query collects the info the the primary key of the fight, the date and what state the fight happened in so that we can sort which ones are in hotspot locations.
+1. This query collects the info the the primary key of the fight, the date and what state the fight happened in.

 ![query1](https://i.imgur.com/RxcABLe.png)